-6.1.3.
-Policies related to the olive oil and honey sector
+5.1.3.
+Policies related to the honey sector

 The Lebanese ministry of agriculture has defined the main line of its policies through the 2015-2019 agricultural strategy (2015-2019).
 The strategy revolves around the need to increase the competitiveness of agricultural production by increasing its productivity while ensuring conformity with international sanitary and phytosanitary requirements, thus facilitating access to international markets.